ASSESSMENT LOAN PROGRAM POLICY

 DETERMINATION OF FEES CHARGED FOR SDC LIEN CANCELLATIONS:

-There are times when property owners who have signed SDC contracts and have locked into current rates to be paid over a five, ten or twenty year period request to have their contracts cancelled.
+There are times when property owners who have signed SDC contracts and have locked into current rates to be paid over a five, ten or twenty-year period request to have their contracts cancelled.
 The cancellation request usually is a result of bank requirements during the sale or refinancing of the property.

 Per Ordinance 166334, the property owner must request the cancellation in writing.
 In addition, the property owner must revoke their right to the same SDC rates, charges and financing costs as stated in the signed contract.
-To facilitate these requirements, the Auditor’s Office has made available a form entitled "Request to Cancel Installment Payment Contract" which the property owner can sign.
+To facilitate these requirements, the Division has made available a form entitled "Request to Cancel Installment Payment Contract" which the property owner can sign.

 An Installment Payment Contract may not be cancelled under any of the following 6 (six) circumstances: